gabrielgits/feds/README.md

 ## Getting started

-2. To use this package, add inani as dependency in your `pubspec.yaml` file:
+2. To use this package, add feds as dependency in your `pubspec.yaml` file:

 ```yaml
 dependencies: